cagrimmett/slack-toggl-command/README.md

 	- Additional options:
 		- `--date [mm/dd/yy]` - Adds the time entry to a specific date.
 If none is passed, it defaults to today's date.
 		- `--task [task id]` - Adds the time entry to a task ID.
 See above to find your task ID for a project.
+## Logging
+- I added basic logging to CSV for usage stats and debugging.
+This happens individually per project, stored in `log.csv`.
+Nothing is transmitted back to me.
+- If you'd prefer to not log usage, simply comment out [lines 14-19](https://github.com/cagrimmett/slack-toggl-command/blob/master/slash_parsing.php#L14-L19) in `slash_parsing.php`.
+- Since the log includes a Slack token, you'll want to deny access to `log.csv` on your webserver.
+I achieved that via my `.htaccess` file.

 ## Roadmap
 - [x] First commit
+- [x] Basic logging for usage stats and debugging
+- [ ] Ordering projects by client in `show project` command
+- [ ] Allow users to access projects in any of their workspaces, not just the one currently set in `variables.php`
 - [ ] Checking and error handling for the `add` command (currently returns nothing when it fails)
 - [ ] Figure out how to get better error messages back from Toggl when a project or task doesn't exist (currently returns nothing when it fails)
 - [ ] Figure out how to pass error messages from GetOptionKit back to Slack about improper formatting